DataCircles/traffic_collisions_ml_team1/README.md

 ## EDA of Additional Datasets

 Since the main collisions data only contains locations that had a collision, we decided to look for what is NOT there.
 We sought out other data that might be able to help us fill in the gap.
 Using a complete list of blocks, crosswalks and circles along with more detailed features, we can merge it with the collisions data to have locations with and without collisions together.
+Note that these did not account for traffic flow.

 ### Blocks